Harassment Free Environment

-In the event that the notification of the Director of Human Resource or Vice President for Student Life indicates that the allegations set forth in the Complaint, if substantiated, would constitute a violation of College policy, or if the appropriate Vice President determines that the matter should be investigated, the Director of Human Resources will conduct a thorough fact-finding investigation and will meet separately with both the Complainant and the Respondent(s), interview pertinent witnesses and review relevant documents regarding the Formal Complaint.
+In the event that this notification indicates that the allegations set forth in the Complaint, if substantiated, would constitute a violation of College policy, or if the appropriate Vice President determines that the matter should be investigated, the Director of Human Resources will conduct a thorough fact-finding investigation and will meet separately with both the Complainant and the Respondent(s), interview pertinent witnesses and review relevant documents regarding the Formal Complaint.
 The Director of Human Resources may consider all relevant information, including evidence of pattern or prior misconduct by the Respondent, credibility of the parties and witnesses, and in very limited circumstances, the prior history of the Complainant with the Respondent.
 Both parties will be provided the opportunity to provide information and names of witnesses to the Director of Human Resources.

-Within five (5) days following the conclusion of the investigation, the Director of Human Resources and/or the Vice President for Student Life will prepare and deliver a report to the appropriate Vice President.
+Within five (5) days following the conclusion of the investigation, the Director of Human Resources will prepare and deliver a report to the appropriate Vice President.
 The report will include a finding based upon a preponderance of the evidence that 1) the allegations cannot be substantiated, 2) some or all of the allegations are substantiated or 3) the Formal Complaint was knowingly false or malicious.
 No violation of College policy will be presumed unless a preponderance of the evidence standard supports the finding of a violation.
 This preponderance of the evidence standard requires that the facts and information supporting each finding are more convincing than the facts and information offered in opposition to such finding.
-The report will include the basis upon which the Director of Human Resources or the Vice President for Student Life reached his or her conclusions.
+The report will include the basis upon which the Director of Human Resources reached his or her conclusions.
 The report will also include the determination of whether a violation of any College policy has occurred and a recommendation of the sanctions to be imposed, if any.

 Sanctions and Remedial Measures

-Sanctions will be decided by the Director of Human Resources and the appropriate Vice President or the Vice President for Student Life.
+Sanctions will be decided by the Director of Human Resources and the appropriate Vice President.
 Sanctions will be decided on a case-by-case basis and will be in accordance with College policy.
 Possible sanctions for employees include, but are not limited to, the following: a letter of reprimand, suspension or leave of absence without pay, reassignment of teaching or other responsibilities, denial of a pay increase, demotion, probation or termination.
 Sanctions for students are listed in Regulations Governing Student Conduct and may include without limitation verbal or written warnings, restrictions, probation, probated suspension, suspension or dismissal.

 Remedial measures for students, faculty and staff will be decided on a case-by-case basis.
 Such measures may include providing an escort to ensure safe movement on campus, ensuring that the Complainant and Respondent do not share classes or extracurricular activities, reassignment in the residence hall, tutoring or other academic support, arranging for extra time to complete or re-take a class or withdraw from a class without academic or financial penalty, job reassignment, targeted training for a group of students, faculty or staff and other remedies that can be tailored to the needs of the parties.

-The appropriate Vice President will communicate in writing the final sanctions and/or remedial measures for the complainant/respondent employee(s).
-The Vice President for Student Life will communicate in writing the final sanctions and remedial measures to the complainant/respondent student.
+The appropriate Vice President will communicate in writing the final sanctions and/or remedial measures for the complainant/respondent employee(s) and/or complainant/respondent student.